 2020 VetsRally4Vet Event Date

-We’re looking at dates in July, August, September, and November [Veterans Day].
+Our competition will be held on October 3rd or 10th.
 Please take a minute to take a very short survey and choose your preferred date.
 My preferred date for 2020 VetsRally4Vets at Summit Point Raceway

 This is an Inter-Service Competition!

 Which service will have the greatest participation: Army?
 Air Force?
 Navy?
 Marine Corps?
 Coast Guard?
 National Guard?
 United States Public Health Service Commissioned Corps?
 National Oceanic and Atmospheric Administration Commissioned Officer Corps?